 Information Station Specialists Website

-America's Source for Information Radio Systems and Services since 1983
+America's Source for Information Radio Systems | Related Products | Technical Services

 The Information Station

-Travelers Information Station
+A FCC-Licensed Travelers Information Station for Fixed Locations

 AEL/SEL FEMA Grant Category 04AP-09-ALRT

-Introduced by the Federal Communications Commission in 1977 as a Travelers' Information Station, The Information Station is now the most installed system of its kind in the United States, with more than a thousand stations licensed to date.
+Introduced by the Federal Communications Commission in 1977 as a Travelers' Information Station, the Information Station is now the most installed system of its kind in the United States, with more than a thousand stations licensed to date.
 Its popularity stems from its versatility and affordability in a package that makes installation and operation simple and seamless.
+Today government agencies broadcast information to the public about emergencies, public health, airport security and border control – in addition to conventional traffic, travel and visitor information content.

 Information Station Specialists is the sole provider of The Information Station in the United States and offers 24/7 remote technical support for the life of the product.

-1. IP Edition: Manage the broadcast program via an network or locally using the station’s front-panel controls.
+2. IP Edition: Manage the broadcast program via an network or locally using the station’s front-panel controls.
 In an emergency, message files can be loaded physically via SD card with a USB adapter.
 The Information Station IP affords full 5000 Hz audio quality plus the convenience of a network-accessible message library.

 For both editions, we provide audio creation software to allow you to create, edit and process natural voice messages for broadcast.
 Archive the messages on the PC, laptop or device of your choice for quick call-up.
 Our Hybrid Package option allows for both IP and USB methodologies, providing additional convenience and redundancy plus the addition of a program mixer for live mic / live feed applications.
-See free or commissioned recording services.
+See free and commissioned recording services.

 Transmitter and digital message player in indoor electronics enclosure, containing all broadcast control electronics.
 See webpage.